Alpha Magnetic Spectrometer: Scientific goals

-The AMS-02 will use the unique environment of space to advance knowledge of the Universe and lead to the understanding of its origin by searching for antimatter, dark matter and measuring cosmic rays.
+The AMS-02 uses the unique environment of space to advance knowledge of the Universe and lead to the understanding of its origin by searching for antimatter, dark matter and measuring cosmic rays.

 Antimatter

 Experimental evidence indicates that our galaxy is made of matter; however, scientists believe there are about 100–200 billion galaxies in the observable Universe and some versions of the Big Bang theory of the origin of the Universe require equal amounts of matter and antimatter.
 Theories that explain this apparent asymmetry violate other measurements.
 Whether or not there is significant antimatter is one of the fundamental questions of the origin and nature of the Universe.
 Any observations of an antihelium nucleus would provide evidence for the existence of antimatter in space.
 In 1999, AMS-01 established a new upper limit of 10−6 for the antihelium/helium flux ratio in the Universe.
 AMS-02 was designed to search with a sensitivity of 10−9, an improvement of three orders of magnitude over AMS-01, sufficient to reach the edge of the expanding Universe and resolve the issue definitively.